Sam-Ofiaza/GEM5-Branch-Predictor-Simulator/Branch-Predictors/README.md

-## Using GEM5 to simulate and compare 3 branch predictors with varying configuration sizes
+## Comparing the Performance of Local BPs, BiMode BPs, and Tournament BPs with Varying Configurations

 ### How to set up: